How to Best Understand The S/4HANA Simplification List

 One thing that will undermine SAP Run Simple is the readiness of S/4 HANA.
 Incomplete applications are not at all simple—just the opposite.

 While researching this topic, I found the following quotation from SAP.
-This article quote I found is quite amazing.
+This article quote I found is quite impressive.
 See it below:

 “If you look at the S/4HANA system that we released in November of last year that we are calling 1511, we can say that this is already a complete ERP system,” said Uwe Grigoleit, SAP global head of business development for Business Suite on HANA and HANA applications.”

-Errrrr…..you could release a complete ERP system without much of the functionality working?
+Errrrr….. could you release a complete ERP system without much functionality?

 That seems to be the line Uwe is walking here.
-I mean, you can release anything, and it is still that thing.
+You can release anything, and it is still that thing.
 A motorcycle with no pistons is still a motorcycle.
 And you can release it that way.
 However, when a motorcycle is released that way, it is obvious.
-With software, it takes much more analysis to verify if the application is ready.
+With software, verifying if the application is ready takes much more analysis.
 SAP and SAP consulting firms have been doing everything they can to hide the actual maturity level of S/4HANA.

 Pivoting From the Completeness of Each Module